 Denver Water and Dumb Friends League have become major programmatic partners within the CSU buildings, and partners are added regularly to the CSU efforts, as well as the larger National Western Center redevelopment.

 As Colorado’s land-grant institution, CSU was founded on the principles of research, service, and outreach — thus, providing mission-alignment with the National Western Center redevelopment project.

 The University is also a natural fit as a National Western Center key partner due to its long history with the National Western Stock Show, as well as educational expertise and innovation in the areas of water, food, health and veterinary medicine, and sustainability.

-In 2015, the Colorado legislature provided state funding of $200 million for CSU to build three facilities at the National Western Center: CSU Water Building, CSU Center for Food and Agriculture, and CSU Animal Health Complex.
+In 2015, the Colorado legislature provided state funding of $200 million for CSU to build three facilities at the National Western Center: Vida, the water building (name TBA), and the food and agriculture building (name TBA).
 Another $50 million was allocated for the construction of complementary and support facilities on the CSU campus in Fort Collins: Health Education Outreach Center, Translational Medicine Institute, and Equine Vet Teaching Hospital.

 CSU System is focused around food, water, sustainability, and human and animal health.
 These areas of focus are intended to encompass a variety of subject areas relevant to the most pressing global issues and to fit within a context of arts, culture, and economic development on the National Western Center site.

 The National Western Center formed when several partners came together to make sure that the National Western Stock Show continued to stay in Denver.
 To make this happen, the City & County of Denver proposed redeveloping the Stock Show site into a year-round destination.